danhere/infinitediscs-tweaks/README.md

-# infinitediscs-upgrade
+# Infinite Discs: CSS Tweaks
-I wrote some CSS to improve the disc buying purchase on InfiniteDiscs.com
+I wrote some CSS to improve the disc buying purchase on InfiniteDiscs.com.
+I'm not affiliated with Infinite Discs.